willddy/willddy.github.com/readings.md

 * Level Ent.
 * Level Mid.

-The book is my 1st ook read about scala.
+The book is my 1st book read about scala.
 It introduces the basic concet of scala as well as advanced topics.
 The last few chapters are little hard to read, but overall it is a great scala book having latest of scala features covered.
 ___
 <a href="http://shop.oreilly.com/product/0636920026914.do" target="_blank"><img src="http://akamaicovers.oreilly.com/images/0636920026914/lrg.jpg" width="150" height="200" alt="avatar" align ="right"  /></a>
 ###[Scala Cookbook](id:sc)